 The Singer's Daily Practice Journal, Volume I

 Vocal concepts in this text are discussed using the IPA.
-The symbols selected represent an elegant manner of pronunciation as recommended by Madeleine Marshall.
-Space is provided below the transcriptions for students to supply the English translation.
+The symbols selected represent an elegant manner of pronunciation as recommended by Madeleine Marshall, author of The Singer’s Manual of English Diction.
+Space is provided beneath the IPA for students to supply the English translation.
 This approach gives students the opportunity to hear proper English and to complete a daily written assignment.
-There are 90 assignments.
-An answer key is provided for all written work.
+An answer key is included and can be used to flip the daily exercise into a vowel transcription test.

 An abbreviated version of the pedagogy within this text is published in the Journal of Singing, Jan./Feb.
 2018 issue: The Voice and Diction Connection, A Diction Instructor’s Approach to Voice Pedagogy by Cheri Montgomery.